Alfresco/docs-alfresco/federation-services/latest/config/index.md

 ##### Job Configuration

-A Federation Services Job is the process of moving or syncing content (including versions, ACL's, metadata) from one CMS (content management system) to another.
+A Federation Services Job is the process of moving or syncing content (including versions, ACLs, metadata) from one CMS (content management system) to another.

 * **Repository Connection Configuration**: No additional configuration needed to use Mobius as an Repository source

 **Output Specification**

-* **Repository Name**: Mobius Repository Name (ie 'Mobius')
+* **Repository Name**: Mobius Repository Name (ie 'Mobius').
 * **Include Un-Mapped Properties**: All metadata will be output, even if no mappings are supplied.
 These values will be applied as global properties to the file.

 #### Nuxeo